Taras-Rm/shipment/README.md

 1. Clone or download this repository (https://github.com/Taras-Rm/shipment).
 2. Install **Postgress** and **Go** on computer.
-3. Enter to the project folder.
+3. Enter into the project folder.
 4. Create **.env** file and add relevant data to this file (example):
 + SERVER_PORT=:8080
 + DB_NAME=postgres